Villages and castles of the Parma and Piacenza hills

 The Abbey of Chiaravalle della Colomba

-Before returning to the Podere, I recommend a detour that isn't a village but deserves a place in this guide: the Abbey of Chiaravalle della Colomba, in Alseno, our own municipality.
+Before venturing further, a stop that isn't a village but deserves a place in this guide: the Abbey of Chiaravalle della Colomba, in Alseno, our own municipality.
 It's the oldest Cistercian monastery in Emilia-Romagna, founded in 1136 at the behest of Saint Bernard of Clairvaux himself.

 Practical info — Abbey of Chiaravalle della Colomba